easytarget/MQ-Pro-IO/GPIO-examples.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- 76 --
 ```
-You can see that interface `0` has a BME280 device at address`0x76`, and a SSD1306 OLED screen at `0x3c`.
+You can see that interface `i2c-0` has a BME280 device at address`0x76`, and a SSD1306 OLED screen at `0x3c`.

 ## SPI
 **Working?**: When I enable SPI1 in the device tree a device is registered at `/sys/devices/platform/soc/4026000.spi/`
 * It lists it's driver (correctly) as `sun6i-spi` and is a bus master.
 * Kernel drivers that use SPI via `pinctl` should be able to use this.
 * But no block device appears at /dev/spi*.
-  * Normally spi-tools provides userland support via the /dev/spi* device.
+  * Normally `spi-tools` provides userland support via the /dev/spi* device.
 * I do not plan to use SPI so I have not tested further.

 ---------------------------------------------------------

 # Python demo
-The following is a demo of using I2C to read data from a BME280 Temperature, Humidity and Pressure sensor, and display ito on a SSD1306 OLED display.
+The following is a demo using I2C to read data from a BME280 environmental sensor, and display it on a SSD1306 OLED display.
 - It will be expanded with lgpio PWM and pin input/interrupt code later.
 - All the install steps here (making the venv, `apt` and `pip`) are tediously slow on the MQ Pro.